MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Deactivates constant current mode, disabling the feedback loop.
 The tip height (DACZ) remains fixed at its current value.

+**Default value:** No entry field - this is an action button with no parameters

+**What it controls:** Clicking this button turns off the constant current feedback mode.
+When disabled, the PID feedback loop stops, and the tip height (DACZ) stays at whatever value it was when you turned it off.
+The current will likely change as the tip-sample distance changes (due to drift, thermal expansion, etc.) since there's no feedback to maintain it.

 **Why you'd use it:**
 - Switching to constant height mode (where you scan at fixed height and measure current variations)
 - Manual tip positioning without feedback interference